Professional Certifications

 How to Become a Certified Family Life Educator

-The Department of Family Studies and Community Development is affiliated with the National Council on Family Relations (NCFR), the only national program to certify family life educators.
+The Department of Family Science is affiliated with the National Council on Family Relations (NCFR), the only national program to certify family life educators.
 Our family and human services undergraduate coursework has been approved by the Council as meeting the criteria for the Provisional Certified Family Life Educator (CFLE) designation.
 After successfully completing the required coursework, students are considered proficient in the ten Family Life Education Content Areas and may apply for provisional certification.
 Provisional CFLEs may achieve full certification as soon as they document sufficient work experience in family life education.

 Applying for provisional certification